AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/adobe-product-analytics-overview.md

 Adobe Product Analytics is a paid add-on to Customer Journey Analytics.
 If your organization would like to be provisioned to use this feature, contact your Adobe Account Team.

-For  more information, please visit the [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/guided-analysis/overview.html).
+For  additional information, please visit the [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/guided-analysis/overview.html).